 Carmel Creek Elementary School is a public elementary school in San Diego.
-The principal of Carmel Creek Elementary School is Terri Davis, who can be contacted at email@example.com.
-526 students attend Carmel Creek Elementary School and identify as White, non-Hispanic; Hispanic; and Asian.
-12% of the Carmel Creek Elementary School students have "limited English proficiency."
-4% of the 526 students here have subsidized lunches.
+The principal of Carmel Creek Elementary School is Terri Davis, who can be contacted at firstname.lastname@example.org.
+526 children attend Carmel Creek Elementary School and identify mostly as White, non-Hispanic; Hispanic; and Asian.
+12% of the Carmel Creek Elementary School students are "limited in English proficiency."
+4% of the 526 students here are paying reduced lunch prices.
 The ratio of students to teachers at Carmel Creek Elementary School is 17:1.
 Solana Pacific Elementary School is one of the nearest elementary schools.

 - Computer arts

 - Video film production

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||0.2%||2879%|